-After his short, introductory remarks to Timothy, Paul reminded his 'son in the faith', of some earlier advice he gave him, on carrying out his pastoral duties in Ephesus, and the importance of addressing any strange doctrines that had been brought into the congregation.
+After his short introductory remarks to Timothy, Paul reminded his 'son in the faith' of some earlier advice he gave him - on carrying out his pastoral duties in Ephesus and the importance of addressing any strange doctrines that had been brought into the congregation.

-Not only is Paul's epistle a personal letter to a spiritual son, encouraging Timothy to be faithful, to stand firm in the faith, to communicate the truth of the gospel and give advice on the selection of church elders, but he warns against apostasy... and false teaching within the congregation.
+Not only is Paul's epistle a personal letter to a spiritual son, encouraging Timothy to be faithful, to stand firm in the faith, to communicate the truth of the gospel, and give advice on the selection of church elders, but he warns against apostasy... and false teaching within the congregation.

 It is immediately after his initial salutation, that Paul addresses this issue of strange doctrines within the church, reminding the younger man of instructions he had already received from the older apostle.
-"As I urged you upon my departure for Macedonia", Paul reminded Timothy, "remain on at Ephesus so that you may instruct certain men not to teach strange doctrines".
+"As I urged you upon my departure for Macedonia," Paul reminded Timothy, "remain on at Ephesus so that you may instruct certain men not to teach strange doctrines."

 Paul called any gospel that did not line up with his own teaching a 'strange doctrine'.
-Often, it was teachers of the Law or Jewish converts, who were the culprits, because they insisted on integrating legalistic practices and Old Testament teachings into the New Testament gospel of grace.
+Often, it was teachers of the Law or Jewish converts who were the culprits, because they insisted on integrating legalistic practices and Old Testament teachings into the New Testament gospel of grace.

 Timothy joined Paul on his second missionary journey when he had a night-vision of a man calling him to 'come over to Macedonia and help us'.
-But it was on his third missionary journey, as Paul returned to visit Macedonia, that he urged Timothy to remain on in Ephesus, so that he could address this issue of false teachings and instruct certain men not to teach strange doctrines.
+But it was on his third missionary journey, as Paul returned to visit Macedonia, that he urged Timothy to remain on in Ephesus so that he could address this issue of false teachings and instruct certain men not to teach strange doctrines.

 It is obvious from this verse that the problem of false teachers and the introduction of strange doctrine, was the reason that Timothy was left in Ephesus and charged with addressing this issue.
-We are not told what bizarre doctrine had infiltrated the church, but false teaching was one of the biggest problems facing the early church and continues to be of serious concern today.
+We are not told what bizarre doctrine had infiltrated the church, but false teaching was one of the biggest problems facing the early church - and continues to be of serious concern today.

-Paul was well aware that the transforming power of the gospel can be seriously impeded by false teachers, who twist the truth.
-Whether by adding some unscriptural dogma, subtracting or changing the truth of the gospel of Christ or introducing some new and unfamiliar teaching, these false teachings can too often cause confusion or discouragement, and prevent believers from growing in grace and maturing in the faith.
+Paul was well aware that the transforming power of the gospel can be seriously impeded by false teachers who twist the truth.
+Whether by adding some unscriptural dogma, subtracting or changing the truth of the gospel of Christ, or introducing some new and unfamiliar teaching, these false teachings can too often cause confusion or discouragement and prevent believers from growing in grace and maturing in the faith.

-Realising his increasing amount of false teachings that were already infiltrating the early Church during the times of Paul, helps us understand the serious nature of the many strange creeds and teachings that taint the true gospel message today.
+Realising the increasing amount of false teachings that were already infiltrating the early Church during the times of Paul, helps us understand the serious nature of the many strange creeds and teachings that taint the true gospel message today.

-May we seek to be vigilant in prayer, courageously stand firm in the faith, be obedient to God's call on our life, equip ourselves with a knowledge of the truth and live a life that honours our Father in heaven.
+May we seek to be vigilant in prayer, courageously stand firm in the faith, be obedient to God's call on our life, equip ourselves with a knowledge of the truth, and live a life that honours our Father in heaven.